Karys: World War II

-In United States
+United States

 The magazine was revived again in United States by Stasys Butkus, secretary of the editorial board of Karys since the first issues who continued to work on Karys until his death in 1961, and Augustas Astrauskas who agreed to provide financial support.
 They invited Urbonas to resume editorship.
 The first issue (24 pages) appeared on 23 November 1950.
 The monthly magazine reoriented itself to cater to Lithuanian veterans, both privates and officers, thus merging the traditions of pre-war Karys and Kardas.
 After Urbonas had to resign due to health issues, Domas Penikas became the editor.
 During his tenure the circulation dropped to just 250 copies.

 In 1954, the publication was taken over by the New York chapter of Ramovė, an organization of Lithuanian officers, and Zigmantas Raulinaitis became the new editor.
 It was an unpaid position but over 30 years of his editorship, Raulinaitis displayed great enthusiasm and dedication.
 The circulation recovered and the number of subscribers exceeded 1,000.
 In 1958–1973, Karys published Tremties trimitas (Trumpet of Exile, a homage to the pre-war Trimitas), a supplement for members of the former Lithuanian Riflemen's Union.
 By 1970s and 1980s, it was becoming more and more difficult to find contributors as the older generation that actually served in the Lithuanian armed forces was naturally dying off.

 When Dr. Kazys Ėringis defected in 1981, he contributed a series of articles over four years on the gradual destruction of the Lithuanian Army by the Soviet Union.
 The articles were published as a separate book in 1993.
 Other series were published separately as well: memoirs by Jonas Abraitis on Grand Duke Gediminas Staff Battalion, memoirs of Juozas Klimas on his wartime experiences, three-act drama by Anatolijus Kairys on Romas Kalanta.